Demographics of Armenia: Poverty

-As much as 53.5% of the country’s population was officially considered poor in 2004.
-Poverty fell significantly in the following years amid double-digit economic growth that came to an end with the onset of the global financial crisis in late 2008.
-It soared to almost 36% in 2010, one year after Armenia’s Gross Domestic Product shrunk by over 14%.
+As much as 53.5% of the country's population was officially considered poor in 2004.
+Poverty fell significantly in the following years amid double-digit economic growth that came to an end due to the 2008 financial crisis.
+It soared to almost 36% in 2010, one year after Armenia's Gross Domestic Product shrunk by over 14%.
 Afterwards, there was a decreasing trend throughout the last years reaching 23.5% in 2018, down from 25.7% in 2017.

 The poverty indicators in Shirak, Lori, Kotayk, Tavush and Armavir provinces are higher than the country average.
 The highest poverty rate in the country has been recorded in Shirak province, where 46% of the population is below the poverty line.
 To overcome poverty, Armenia would need AMD 63.2 billion, or an amount equal to 1.2% of GDP, in addition to the resources already allocated for social assistance, assuming that such assistance would be efficiently targeted to the poor.

 In terms of the international poverty line corresponding to US$1.25 in 2005 PPP, poverty in Armenia went down from 19.3% in the year 2001 to 1.5% in the year 2008 and remained nearly unchanged until the year 2015 moving in the range of 1.5% – 2.7%.